LaibaT-13/Syntecxhub_Salary_Prediction/README.md

 # Syntecxhub_Salary_Prediction

 ## 💼 Salary Prediction (Linear Regression)
-This project is part of my Machine Learning internship at Syntecxhub (Task-01).
+This project is part of my Machine Learning knowledge.
 It demonstrates a regression-based approach to predict salary based on experience and additional features.

 ## 📌 Objective
 Build a regression model to predict salary using: